palexand/palexand.github.io/_drafts/2015-12-24-Enumerations.md

 Eval compute in (next_color (next_color green).
 {% endhighlight %}

+We'll come back to `compute` later, but these examples use `Eval` to apply the proof tactic `compute` to an expression resulting in a kind of execution.
+Don't get too hung up on the details of `Eval` for right now.

-You can also do proofs over `next_color` and `stoplight`:
+You can also do proofs over `next_color` and `stoplight` values.
+Here is a proof that evaluating `next_color` on `red` is always `green`:

 {% highlight coq %}
 Example test_next_color:
    (next_color (next_color red)) = green.
-Proof. simpl. reflexivity.
+Proof. reflexivity.
 Qed.
 {% endhighlight %}

-A more interesting proof would be:
+A more interesting proof establishes that `next_color` is irreflexive - its output is never its input:

 {% highlight coq %}
 Theorem irreflexive_next_color: